Mount Holly Elementary School Title I InformationKim SunderlandTitle I Facilitator, MHE843-820-4090

 Title 1 Planning Team

 Our Title I Planning Team is made up of parents, community members, and school staff who are committed to improving school programs and procedures, improving student achievement, and increasing parental involvement.
 Our School Improvement Council/ Title I Planning Team meets to analyze and evaluate program activities, staff and parent surveys, and school test data.
-Below are the dates and times that we will be meeting.
 All are welcome to attend any meeting.
 All meetings begin at 8:00 am

 Family Suggestions or Concerns